The issues | The Recommendation | Next steps

 9. Develop a fiscal framework adapted to the investment objectives pursued

-10. Require sound, transparent financial management at all levels of government
+10. Require sound and transparent financial management at all levels of government

 11. Promote transparency and strategic use of public procurement at all levels of government